 Having a decent wash method, on the other hand, is surely going to help you cut down on them.
 One or more high-quality microfibre cloths (note the plural here!) and some liquid soap are all that are required.
 There is a requirement for specific types of rags to be used in the various locations, as well as for washing and drying.

 A helpful hint is that you shouldn’t use the same cloth to clean the top and bottom of the car.
 The bottom of the car has a higher concentration of particles, sand, and other pollutants, which can lead to an increased number of swirls.
 It is easier to loosen and remove with water if you use a pre-wash beforehand.

 Also, be sure to use a high-quality wash that serves as an excellent lubricant and can remove grime without leaving behind microscopic marrings.
-If you haven’t already, give Ecoclean Wash a try.
+If you haven’t already, give our foam wash a try.
 It’s our pH-neutral exterior wash that’s safe, low-sudsing, and high-lubricating all at the same time.

 To avoid getting anything contaminated twice, you should always utilise a two-bucket wash.
 Also, in order to lessen the likelihood of leaving unsightly swirl marks, you should avoid using soiled cloths (especially if they fall onto the road).